-The WDB is currently involved in the NGCC process to assure a consistent level of quality service delivery in the system at the Missouri Job Centers in Arnold and Washington.
-With the NGCC process, an emphasis is placed on the Functional Leader position within the region.
+With the NGJC process, an emphasis is placed on the Functional Leader position in the job centers.
 The functional leader makes decisions for service delivery issues and performance management.
-The goal is to reduce duplicative management structure and integration strategies.
-The main areas of responsibility include daily oversight, personnel, financial, WDB representation, partner relations, facilities, community relations, One-Stop communications and programmatic services such as intake, case management, resource room, business services, etc.
+The goal is to improve access to the one-stop program services to include integration strategies.
+The main areas of responsibility include daily oversight, personnel, financial, WDB representation, partner relations, facilities, community relations, One-Stop communications and programmatic services such as intake, case management, resource room, business services, etc. The Jefferson/Franklin region will implement the America's Job Center (AJC) brand in accordance with TEGL 21-11, Change 1 to further the branding process for the region.